Going to the trade show: preparing a booth briefing

 The objective or objectives form the core of the project and serve to guide the design process.
 For example, an objective could be; increasing brand awareness, generating new leads or introducing new products or services.

-In addition, the target group is named, so that the stand builder’s design team can ensure that the appearance of functionalities of the stand optimally match the interests, needs and expectations of that group.
+In addition, the target audience is named so that the booth builder’s design team can ensure that the appearance of functionalities of the booth best match the interests, needs and expectations of that group.
 Therefore, try to describe the target group as specifically as possible.
 Of course, this can also vary by industry, product or trade show.

 3. Previous trade show participations